spyrofyf/homework/README.md

 # homework
 Hello!
 Welcome to my final project of coding1.
+It is a simple anti-Utopia game called "Control".
 ## Table of Contents

 - [Background](#background)
 - [How to run the project](#how-to-run-the-project)

 ## Background
+You are

 ## How to run the project
 All you need to do is 5 simple things: